Skip to main content

 NORC is using a bilingual survey to collect rural Latino perspectives.

-We designed and are implementing a probability-based sampling approach (address-based and prepaid cell phone sample) to conduct ~3,000 phone and web-based interviews in English and Spanish with U.S.- and foreign-born Latino adults in seven rural counties in California and seven rural counties in Arizona.
+We designed and are implementing a probability-based sampling approach (address-based and prepaid cell phone sample) for conducting some 3,000 phone and web-based interviews in English and Spanish.
+We will interview U.S.- and foreign-born Latino adults in rural census tracts in seven counties each in California and Arizona.
 The survey will ask participants about:

 • Barriers to health care